EddyVB/ESP8266-NTP2DCF77/README.md

 ## Getting Started
 The files NTP2DCF77.ino and settings.h + libraries are needed to compile this program.
 Links to libraries are commented in source code.
-Also 2 resistors and a antenna is needed.
+Also 2 resistors and an antenna is needed.
 A ferrite antenna, or even a simple open wire can be sufficient.

 ### Prerequisites
   WARNING: Check if it is allowed in your country to generate this (very low level) RF signal.
 Keep this signal as low as possible, in the cm range from your clock.